ledlaux/pikoPD/README.md

     - sample rate
     - led pins
     - adc pins (knob, cv_in)
-    - gate in/out pins
+    - gate in/out pins (gate or trigger mode)
     - button pins and type (bang, toggle, switch)

 - Copies extra C files for the build into project folder from `/src`
 - Builds firmware using **CMake** in a `build/` folder